 Looking for more information on the tarsals?
 These Bones of Mine provides a solid overview post of the entire foot here.

-Image credits: All bones photographed are part of the teaching collections housed in the osteology/paleoanthropology lab at the University of Michigan.
+Image credits: All bones are traced from photographs which were taken using the teaching collections housed in the osteology/paleoanthropology lab at the University of Michigan.
+The first image is traced from an image available at thinglink.com.